The Invisible Man (2020)

 Elisabeth Moss does heroic work here.
 Not only is her performance raw and vulnerably multifaceted, but she has to hold the audience’s attention solo for much of the film.
 We’re all put through the wringer as Ceci is, often on as a much of a back-foot as the supporting characters who don’t believe her.
 Her pained grimace at none of her otherwise supportive friends or family believing her story speaks for so many real domestic abuse victims.
 It also can’t be easy to convincingly act out fighting an invisible threat and give it the force and impact of struggling against someone larger than you.

 I can’t recall another film ever making such an effective use of space.
 Almost every location is wide open with nowhere to hide, because this monster doesn’t need to.
 You might not realise it at first, but the camera actually tracks Griffin’s movements – space is left for him in the frame and just like Ceci we’re left guessing from which direction the threat will come.
 You’ll find yourself scanning the background for something you know can’t be seen.
-Everyone on the crew works to amp up this key aspect of the film – Stefan Duscio’s steady cinematography, Andy Canny’s tightly-controlled editing, the many talented and multi-faceted sound designers – all to make something that is invisible to the naked eye become the most frightening thing imaginable.
+Everyone on the crew works to amp up this key aspect of the film – Stefan Duscio’s steady cinematography, Andy Canny’s tightly-controlled editing, the many talented and versatile sound designers – all to make something that is invisible to the naked eye become the most frightening thing imaginable.

 There’s a long build in the opening act, but once things get going they really get going.
 The build is so long in fact, that you’re almost lulled into a false sense of security before Whannell wallops you with a jolt from nowhere – he manages to make a chilly evening on a porch and a conversation in a crowded restaurant terrifying through tiny little details you may not notice until it’s too late.
 There isn’t an abundance of jump-scares, but the few there are will definitely get you.